drshahizan/software-engineering/project/project/sec02/alpha/readme.md

 1. Registration and Authentication Subsystem: This module provides essential functionality for students, allowing them to register, login, reset passwords, and recover forgotten passwords.

-3. Room Rental Subsystem: This module enables students to search for available rooms based on their preferences (e.g., type of room ), view room details, make reservation for rooms,cancel their room bookings,facilitates online payment for room bookings, file complaints. this module also enables administrator to  manage the student bookings.
+3. Room Rental Subsystem: This module enables students to search for available rooms based on their preferences (e.g., type of room ), view room details, make a reservation for rooms, cancel their room bookings, facilitate online payment for room bookings, and file complaints. this module also enables administrators to  manage student bookings.

 4. Administration Subsystem: This module provides essential functionalities for both the registrar and the administrator.
 It enables the registrar to efficiently manage rooms within the college while allowing the administrator to address and resolve complaints effectively.